Skip to content

 Students will come who want to focus on the built environment itself, since in this program the subject matter would be studied within the context of the explicit integration of the relevant elements, rather than as a fraction of the larger set of different concerns proper to art history, art, engineering, or as an isolated “silo” in the world of professional and industrial activity.
 There is a substantial body of theory and research literature that demonstrates that it is precisely because of the disciplinary specialization that now exists, a unified understanding of the built environment is now occurring (for example, Henri Lefebvre, The Production of Space); similarly, the professional practitioners and firms who provide counsel to the College contend that just such a unified focus is what is needed to change practice as well as research.

 Admission to the Ph.D. program is based on evidence of promise of high scholarly achievement and research orientation.
-The applicant’s statement of purpose, TOEFL score when appropriate (see the Graduate School’s English Language Proficiency Requirement), letters of recommendation, and examples of past work constitute the basis for the admissions evaluation.
-Note that the program is not requiring GRE scores for the 2021 admissions cycle (for more detailed information see https://be.uw.edu/phd/application-procedure/#exam).
+The applicant’s statement of purpose, proof of proficiency in the English language (see the Graduate School’s English Language Proficiency Requirement), letters of recommendation, and examples of past work constitute the basis for the admissions evaluation.
+Note that the program does not currently require GRE scores.

-Applicants must have a master’s degree in a discipline that either is one of the College’s central areas of specialization (such as architectural studies or urban design and planning) or a normal area of expertise in the College’s activities (e.g. engineering, energy studies, real estate, geography, environmental psychology, computer aided design or GIS, and so on), or that is congruent with one of the three Fundamental Areas integrated into the Built Environment Program (such as environmental or sustainability studies, or materials science, or visual culture-representation studies).
+Applicants must have a master’s degree in a discipline that either is one of the College’s central areas of specialization (such as architectural studies or urban design and planning) or a normal area of expertise in the College’s activities (e.g. engineering, energy studies, real estate, geography, environmental psychology, computer aided design or GIS, and so on), or that is congruent with one of the three program specializations integrated into the Built Environment Program.

 The applicant’s statement of purpose often proves to be the most important document in the application process.
 While other documents help establish general qualifications and background, the statement of purpose is a personal expression that distinguishes an applicant from other applicants and relates her or his specific interests to those of program faculty.
 Please see further details about the statement of purpose.